axiom-data-science/portal-docs/README.md

 The data portal help docs repository is organized into 3 directories, which you can think of as folders:

 1. The main folder, where 2 types of files live:
-	1. RST files, where our primary content lives
+	1. RST files, where our primary content lives:
+		* ``index.rst``, which is the home page of the docs site
+		* ``overview.rst``, which is the main overview page with most of the narrative content describing the data portal's features
 	1. Admin type files, such as ``conf.py`` and ``make.bat``, which we can safely ignore
-1. The ``partner_content`` folder, where a subdirectory for each brand's special content lives (in addition to a ``global`` folder).
+1. The ``partner_content`` subfolder, where a subdirectory for each brand's special content lives (in addition to a ``global`` folder).
 Each partner's folder contains the following:
 	1. An ``images`` folder for custom screenshots and GIFs
 	1. A ``static`` folder for custom CSS
 	1. A ``config.yml`` file for brand-specific details (e.g., data portal title, partner logo file name)
 	1. A ``substitutions.txt`` file for defining short-cut names for brand-specific images
-1. The ``custom`` folder, where a global CSS file lives that we don't have to worry about
+1. The ``custom`` subfolder, where a global CSS file lives that we don't have to worry about
+1. The ``how-to`` subfolder, which has ``catalog`` and ``map`` subdirectories where individual files for the how-to pages live

 ## How to add content for your data portal

 If your organization has a data portal with its own branding (e.g., logo, data portal name), you can add custom content for your data portal's help docs.
-To do this, you must first fork (make a copy of) the master portal docs repo (https://github.com/axiom-data-science/portal-docs).
+To do this, you must first **fork** (make a copy of) the master [portal docs repo](https://github.com/axiom-data-science/portal-docs).

 You can find the official GitHub help docs on forking a repo [here](https://help.github.com/articles/fork-a-repo/).

 **Please note that you only need to fork the master portal docs repo once.** Once you've forked the repo you effectively have your own working copy.
 You can continue editing your copy in the future without having to "re-fork" each time.

-Once you've made your edits, you can request that those edits be added to the master portal docs repo by making a pull request.
+Once you've made your edits, you can request that those edits be added to the master portal docs repo by making a **pull request**.

 You can find the official GitHub help docs on pull requests [here](https://help.github.com/articles/about-pull-requests/).

 ## How to format screenshots and GIFs

-The data portal help docs will look continue to look clean and professional if all images (screenshots and GIFs) are created using the same basic guidelines.
+The data portal help docs will continue to look clean and professional if all images (screenshots and GIFs) are created using the same basic guidelines.

 **For screenshots:**

 * Take screenshots with your browser window at 100% magnification
 * Adjust your browser window to get the best view of what you're trying to illustrate
-* Crop out your broswer window title bar
+* Crop out your browser window title bar so you can't see the address or any extra tabs you have open
-* In your ``substituions.txt`` file, define your screenshot to have width = ``1600px`` and height = ``800px``
+* In your ``substitutions.txt`` file, define your screenshot to have width = ``1600px`` and height = ``800px``

 **For GIFs:**